obss/jury/README.md

 ### Custom Metrics

-You can use custom metrics with inheriting `datasets.Metric`, you can see current metrics on [datasets/metrics](https://github.com/huggingface/datasets/tree/master/metrics).
+You can use custom metrics with inheriting `jury.metrics.Metric`, you can see current metrics on [datasets/metrics](https://github.com/huggingface/datasets/tree/master/metrics).
 The code snippet below gives a brief explanation.

-    import datasets
+    from jury.metrics import Metric

-    CustomMetric(datasets.Metric):
-        def _info(self):
-            pass
+    CustomMetric(Metric):

-        def _compute(self, predictions, references, *args, **kwargs):
+        def compute(self, predictions, references):
             pass

 ## <div align="center"> Contributing </div>